 Marketing automation does important things for companies.
 It helps to increase the efficiency of marketing, and makes things flow more smoothly.
 It eliminates redundancy in repetitive marketing tasks.
 These types of software solutions promote better big-picture campaigns, and more agile management of elements like lead generation, digital outreach and multichannel advertising.

-Marketo and Pardot are two of the very popular tools companies choose for pursuing marketing automation strategies.
+When you’re comparing Marketo vs. Pardot, you’re considering two of the most popular marketing automation systems companies can choose from.
 Here are some of these ways that companies use these platforms to innovate in terms of managing the complex task of reaching customers and building brand visibility.

 In terms of lead management, Marketo shows things like locations and revenue as graphs, and uses data visualization to present actionable analysis to company leadership.
 These types of tools help companies to manage non-converting leads, and to have better business intelligence on the kinds of deals that take longer to close.